 If you live with a mental health condition, you’re not alone.
 One in five Americans will experience some mental health issue in their life.
 And there’s no age limit: Children, adults and older adults can all find their lives changed by this common problem.

 While mental health issues can rob you of your hope, it’s important to know that with treatment, life can be bearable again.

-Note: Options Care Management serves clients referred by Allegheny County’s Area Agency on Aging.
+Note: Options Care Management serves participants referred by Allegheny County’s Area Agency on Aging.
 To enroll, you must first contact the county’s Seniorline.
-Familylinks does not accept direct requests to join the Options program.
+Familylinks does not accept direct referrals to join the Options program.

-If you’re an older adult dealing with mental health issues, you might also have trouble getting to a therapist or counselor, because of transportation issues or because your health limits your mobility.
+If you’re an older adult dealing with mental health issues, you might also have trouble getting to a therapist or counselor, because your physical or mental health limits your mobility.
 That’s where Mobile Mental Health Treatment (MMHT) helps.

-We operate two Family Treatment Centers, which provide long-term (up to six months) residential treatment for women age 18 or older who are committed to working on their recovery from addiction.
-We help women develop recovery skills, improve their well-being, enhance their parenting skills, and preserve or repair family relationships.
+Our Family Treatment Center provides long-term (up to six months) residential treatment for women age 18 or older who are committed to working on their recovery from addiction.
+We help women develop recovery skills, improve their well-being, preserve or repair family relationships, and enhance their parenting skills, if applicable.

 Caring for an older loved one is rewarding, but it can also be stressful.
 Taking care of an older adult can be like a second full-time job, leaving the caregiver with little time to attend to their own responsibilities, and bills that keep piling up.
 Fortunately, there’s a place to turn: The Caregivers First Initiative is a free service that helps caregivers manage stress and learn strategies to cope and care for themselves.